DTADMI/gamehub-app/README.md

 ### Game controls (quick reference)

-- Snake: Arrows to move; Space to pause/resume; Space after Game Over to restart.
+- Snake: Swipe (default on touch), optional Joystick/D‑pad/Taps; Arrows on keyboard; Space to pause/resume; Space after Game Over to restart.
+Swipe/touch events prevent page scroll during interaction.
-- Breakout: Move with mouse or arrows; Space to pause/resume.
+- Breakout: Move with Arrow keys by default; optional Mouse control via a toggle under the canvas.
+Space to pause/resume.
 - Tetris: Arrows to move; Up to rotate; Space may drop/pause depending on variant.
 - Block‑Blast: Click a rack piece, then click a cell to place; clear rows/cols for points.
-- Memory: Click cards to match pairs.
+- Memory: Click/tap cards to match pairs.
+On match, cards spin+fade then become inert placeholders that preserve grid layout (no layout jump), improving readability and predictability.
 - Checkers/Chess: Click a piece, then the target square; follow legal moves.
 - Platformer: WASD/Arrows to move; Space to jump.
 - Tower‑Defense: Click to place towers; defend the path.
 - Knitzy: Mouse interactions per puzzle; follow on‑screen hints.

 All games use a focusable application region and shared key capture so Space/Arrows never scroll the page.

+Settings and accessibility guardrails:

+- A Settings page is available at `/settings` with local‑only preferences: Music, Sound Effects, default Particles ( where supported), and Reduced Motion.
+Preferences persist in `localStorage` and never leave the device.
+- Particle effects are gated behind user preference and are off by default where not core to gameplay.
+- Touch targets are ≥ 44×44px where feasible.
+Overlays and HUD elements respect WCAG contrast targets (≥ 3:1 for large text, ≥ 4.5:1 for normal text).
+Reduced Motion minimizes non‑essential animations.

+Dev-only utilities (point-and-click games only):

+- The developer clear‑data button and the in‑settings "Start new game" with consent are reserved for point‑and‑click games (e.g., Rite of Discovery, Systems Discovery, Toymaker Escape) to speed up narrative iteration.
+Action games like Snake, Breakout, and Memory already expose restart/reset affordances in their core UI and do not show these dev‑only utilities.

 ### Feature flags (Explore examples)